Why study this course?

 More about this course

-The Politics BA (Hons) degree provides a thorough grounding in the concept and nature of politics, and the institutions and structures engaged in political decision-making.
-You’ll determine and explore the decision makers and how policies are made at a variety of levels including the local, regional, national, European and international.
+Our Politics BA (Hons) degree will provide you with a thorough grounding in the concept and nature of politics, and the institutions and structures engaged in political decision-making.
+You’ll explore the different kinds of decision makers, how they operate within their government systems and the impact they have on the politics of cities, regions and countries.

-Our dynamic expert staff have extensive research and teaching experience and many are leading figures in the academic world in professional organisations such as the Political Studies Association and the British International Studies Association.
+Our dynamic teaching team have extensive research and teaching experience.
+They are leading figures in professional organisations such as the Political Studies Association and the British International Studies Association.
+They’ll be able to expertly guide you through the discipline of politics and provide valuable career insight.

 What our students say